Chrissie Gittins

 Chrissie Gittens

-Chrissie Gittins was born in Lancashire and studied at Newcastle University and St Martin’s School of Art.
-She worked as an artist and a teacher before becoming a freelance writer.
+Chrissie Gittins was born in Lancashire and lives in Forest Hill in South London.
+She studied at Newcastle University and St Martin’s School of Art, and worked as an artist and a teacher before becoming a freelance poet/writer.
 She writes poetry, radio drama, short stories, and poetry for children.

 Short Stories Children's Poetry